KarhunenLoeveSVDAlgorithm¶

 - weights

-The weights associated to the fields of the sample.
+- The weights associated to the vertices of the mesh defining the sample field.

 - weights